uhasker/getting-things-done-in-next-js/src/chapter1/10-asynchronous-programming.md

 }
 ```

-Additionally, the `then` method _also_ returns immediately, after it has attached the handler function to the `fetchPromise`.
+Additionally, the `then` method _also_ returns immediately after it has attached the handler function to the `fetchPromise`.
 However, the execution of the _handler function_ happens only after the promise returned by fetch is fulfilled.

 On one hand, this is what we want—while we are waiting for the network request to complete, we can do other stuff (like logging `fetchPromise`).